rlancemartin/rlancemartin.github.io/_posts/2025-07-30-bitter_lesson.md

 </figcaption>
 </figure>

-This is one of the main points of Chung’s talk: we often [fail to remove](https://youtu.be/orDKvo8h71o?feature=shared&t=790) all the structure we add as we update our methods.
+This is one of the main points of Hyung's talk: we often [fail to remove](https://youtu.be/orDKvo8h71o?feature=shared&t=790) all the structure we add as we update our methods.
 In my case, I moved to an agent, but still was forcing each agent to write part of the report in parallel.

 I moved writing to a final step.
 The system could now flexibly plan the research strategy, use [multi-agent context gathering](https://x.com/jxnlco/status/1945490018127987092), and write the report in one-shot based on the collected context.
 It scores a 43.5 on [deep research bench](https://huggingface.co/spaces/Ayanami0730/DeepResearch-Leaderboard) (top 10), which is not bad for a small open source effort (and close to agents that use [RL](https://moonshotai.github.io/Kimi-Researcher/) or benefit from much larger-scale efforts).